Bill Laswell: New York and Material

-Running Axiom
+Axiom Records

-Island Records founder Chris Blackwell gave him the opportunity to begin a label in 1990, thus forming Axiom Records.
+Island Records founder Chris Blackwell gave him the opportunity to establish a label in 1990, forming Axiom Records.
 In addition to albums by Material that included Sly and Robbie, William S. Burroughs, Bootsy Collins, Wayne Shorter, and Bernie Worrell, he produced and released albums by Ginger Baker, Ronald Shannon Jackson, Sonny Sharrock, Nicky Skopelitis, and Umar Bin Hassan.
 Among the studio-based albums, Palestinian oud and violinist Simon Shaheen recorded an album of music by Egyptian composer Mohammed Abdel Wahab.
 Gambian virtuoso Foday Musa Suso recorded an album of dance music with his electric Kora, and Turkish saz master Talip Oezkan recorded an album.
 Master Musicians of Jajouka recorded an album in their village in the Rif Mountains.
 There were albums by Mandinka and Fulani recorded at Suso's family compound in Gambia and Gnawa music from Morocco.

 Praxis featured guitarist Buckethead on Transmutation with Bootsy Collins, Bryan Mantia, Bernie Worrell, and Afrika Baby Bam from the Jungle Brothers.
 The album blended funk grooves and heavy metal riffs with many tracks co-written by Laswell.

 Funkcronomicon included previously released tracks by Praxis and Skopelitis and tracks with members of Parliament-Funkadelic.
 George Clinton, Bootsy Collins, Bernie Worrell, and the last recordings of Eddie Hazel are featured prominently.
 The album includes DXT, Umar Bin Hassan, Abiodun Oyewole and Torture.
 Laswell remixed the Axiom catalog for Axiom Ambient, blending seemingly disparate tracks, releasing some of the music for Sample Material – International Free Zone, a sample library for other musicians to use as material.